auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:1` - Create the POD Back-End API

-On the sidebar at the right select the APIs menu and then click the *CREATE API* button.
+On the sidebar at the left select the APIs menu and then click the *CREATE API* button.

 > *NOTE*: If you don't see an APIs section on the sidebar make sure that on your **advanced** account settings you enable the *Enable APIs Section* switch.